DeepRV: Accelerating Spatiotemporal Inference with Pre-trained Neural Priors: DeepRV

 \subsubsection{Transformer}

-To handle a variable number of spatial locations, we employ a transformer-based DeepRV decoder.
-Transformers, originally introduced for sequence modeling \citep{vaswani2017attention}, consist of multi-headed attention followed by feedforward networks with residual connections.
-To improve the inductive bias of our transformer-based DeepRV, we make two extensions: (1) we add an ID embedding and (2) we add a kernel-based attention bias \citep{bsatnp}.
-Without ID embeddings, the model struggled to learn, and we hypothesize that these embeddings help the transformer construct the lower-triangular Cholesky structure $L$.
-The biased attention is defined as:
+To handle variably sized and arbitrarily chosen spatial locations (Section~\ref{subsec: multi location}), we employ a transformer-based DeepRV decoder.
+Transformers, originally introduced for sequence modelling \citep{vaswani2017attention}, consist of stacked multi-headed attention and feedforward layers with residual connections.
+We use a similar approach with two main modifications.
+First, we include ID positional embeddings to encode an ordering over locations.
+Concretely, the input token at index $i$ is given by

+where $\mathbf{z}_i$ is the latent input, $\mathbf{s}_i$ denotes the spatial location, $\mathrm{embed}_s(\cdot)$ is a spatial embedding (\textit{e.g.}, identity or RFF positional encodings), and $\mathrm{embed}_{\mathrm{id}}(i)$ is a learned ID embedding associated with the input index.
+Without ID embeddings, the model struggled to learn with arbitrary input locations.
+We hypothesize that these embeddings help the transformer implicitly represent the Cholesky factor $L$, whose structure depends on the ordering of inputs.
+Second, we incorporate a kernel-based attention bias \citep{bsatnp}.
+The biased attention is defined as

-where $\mathbf{K}_{\boldsymbol{\theta}}$ is the GP kernel conditioned on hyperparameters $\boldsymbol{\theta}$, and $\alpha$ is a learnable scalar per head that modulates the bias.
-This approach directly incorporates GP structure into attention, improving reconstruction fidelity of the network.
+where $\mathbf{K}_{\boldsymbol{\theta}}$ is the GP kernel matrix conditioned on hyperparameters $\boldsymbol{\theta}$, and $\alpha$ is a learnable scalar per attention head.
+This bias injects prior GP structure into attention weights and improves the fidelity with which the network reconstructs GP realisations.